- Parking Permit Requirements

 A grace period allowing for the purchase of permits will be in effect during the first two weeks of the Spring and Fall semesters, and the first week of the Summer session.
 The grace period pertains only to permits, with all other parking regulations enforced at all times in all parking lots.

-Student parking permits are available for $50 each for Fall semester and Spring semester; $25 for the Summer session; and $90 for a two-term permit (Fall and Spring).
+Student parking permits are available for $51 each for Fall semester and Spring semester; $26 for the Summer session; and $92 for a two-term permit (Fall and Spring).
 Semester parking permits are valid at all three campuses of the District (Cañada College, College of San Mateo, and Skyline College).
-Parking permits for students with California Board of Governors (BOG) waivers are $20 per semester.
+Parking permits for students with California Board of Governors (BOG) waivers are $25 for Summer Session, $30 for Fall and Spring Semester, and $60 for a two-term permit.
 Parking permit fees are nonrefundable unless an action of the College (i.e. cancellation of all of the student's classes) prevents the student from attending.
 Lost and stolen parking permits are nonrefundable.

 Parking permits are available for purchase online (via WebSmart) during registration and throughout the term of the permit.
-Student parking permits that are ordered and paid for online are subject to a small shipping and handling fee ($3.25 for one term and $4.00 for two-term).
 All permits are mailed to the address specified on the order.
 Permits are transferable from vehicle to vehicle.

 Students may purchase permits in person at each College.
-There is no shipping and handling fee if you purchase your permit in person.
+There is no shipping and handling fee if you purchase your permit in person or online.